Mosuzzzz/Mosuzzzz/README.md

 ### 👨‍🎓 About Me
 - 🎓 Studying at **Rajamangala University of Technology Isan (RMUTI)**
-- 🌱 Currently learning: **JavaScript, TypeScript, React, Next.js**
+- 🌱 Currently learning: **JavaScript, TypeScript, Rust**
-- 💡 Interested in: Full-stack development & modern web technologies
+- 💡 Interested in: Backend development & Ai technologies
 - 🚀 Dream: Work in tech and build useful apps for people
 - 😄 Fun fact: Debugging is 50% crying and 50% magic ✨